 However, the immune cells and their inflammatory chemicals can cause damage to the body’s tissues.
 In a perfect world, inflammation should stop when the threat to the body has been eliminated.
 Unfortunately, chronic inflammation may persist with or without a foreign threat to the body.
 This could be the result of an increased sensitivity of the inflammatory response, or the process now perceiving the body’s own tissues as foreign.

 Both aging and age-related disorders are associated with an increase in chronic inflammation.
 As we age, we tend to develop chronic inflammation and inflammatory related disorders such as ARTHRITIS.
 Most elderly people have some degree of low-grade inflammation and an inflammatory related disorder.
-Chronic inflammation contributes to AGING because it produces harmful free radicals that injure or and even kill normal cells.
-Chronic inflammation and aging are a vicious cycle — the aging process contributes to the level of chronic inflammation, which, in turn promotes aging.
+Chronic inflammation contributes to AGING because it produces harmful free radicals that injure and/or even kill normal cells.
+Chronic inflammation and aging are a vicious cycle — the aging process contributes to the level of chronic inflammation which, in turn, promotes aging.

 Inflammation is not disease or location specific.
 It affects the entire body and causes a variety of diseases.
 While it can occur anywhere, it is particularly pronounced in the cardiovascular and nervous system, which happen to be the two systems most dependent to our survival.
 Inflammation is a key risk factor for HEART DISEASE and STROKE, and an even bigger risk factor than high cholesterol.
 Inflammation contributes to age-related neurodegenerative diseases, such as ALZHEIMER’S DISEASE and PARKINSON’S DISEASE.